klauspost/doproxy/README.md

 These should point to your running backends.
 Modify them to match your setup.
 Once you save them, the `doproxy` server should automatically reload and apply your new settings.
 You can modify the running configuration at any time, and it will automatically be reloaded.
 Don't worry; if you make a mistake `doproxy` will simply retain the last valid configuration.

+If you want to completely disable helath checks, simply uncomment the line using `#`, and all backends are assumed to be healthy.

+You will also need to edit the main configuration [`doproxy.toml`](https://github.com/klauspost/doproxy/blob/master/doproxy.toml).
+Here you can adjust main settings like **bind port** and **address**, enable **https** and adjust **health check timeout**.

+If you want to specify a location of the `doproxy.toml` file, you can do this when starting the proxy like this: `doproxy -config=/home/user/doproxy.toml`.

+Note that *provisioning* currently isn't available, so modifying the configuration of these have no effect at the moment.

 # todo
 * Load balancer tests
 * Automatic droplet creation/destruction.
+* Retry on another backend on failure.
 * Make stats available
 * Configurable error handling
+* Make it a deamon.
+* Provide docker image.

 # license
 This software is released under the MIT Licence.
 See the LICENSE file for more deatails.